You can listen to the audio version of this article.

 If you have the time, at least a couple of spare hours in the day, it’s well worth getting a dog.
 They are a tie, so bear in mind that those couple of hours must be ongoing, not just while you’re stuck at home with Covid all around.
 When I say a couple of hours, you might take a dog out for an hours walk in the morning, but you must then allow more time during the day to have a play, throw the ball in the garden, go down to the local shop with other family members and one of you waits outside while the other goes in.
 Rolling the ball round the floor indoors (never throw it indoors I’ve learned – you might get the throw right, but if she bounces it up it can hit something breakable like the TV or Xbox or spill your coffee) on a rainy day, she waits for it and pounces.
 What fun!

 I even plan holidays that are dog-friendly.
 I know plenty of people who put their dogs in kennels while they go on holiday.
-You can do this of course, but research carefully those kennels and go by recommendations so you can find a good place that will look after your dog properly.
-I haven’t trusted my dog to a kennel yet but I haven’t needed to, so I don’t have to worry for now.
+You can do this of course, but research carefully those kennels and go by recommendations, so you can find a good place that will look after your dog properly.
+I haven’t trusted my dog to a kennel yet, but I haven’t needed to, so I don’t have to worry about now.
 I know she whines when I’m not around and greets me eagerly when I’m back.